 How to Access Medical Marijuana in Florida

 If you want to buy marijuana edibles and other marijuana products in Florida, you must first become a qualified medical marijuana patient.
 Medical marijuana is only available to patients with certain Qualifying Conditions, and you must gain approval from a certified marijuana doctor before you can access medical marijuana.

 You must book an appointment with a marijuana doctor who will assess whether you have a qualifying condition that can be helped with medical marijuana.
 If they approve you and give you a recommendation, you can then apply for your medical card online.
 After 10 days, you should gain approval.

 Once you’re approved and get your medical card, you can buy a range of marijuana products from marijuana dispensaries across Florida.
-If you need help finding a marijuana doctor and getting your medical card as soon as possible, then don’t hesitate to contact My Florida Green for help and guidance.
+If you need help finding a marijuana doctor and getting your medical card as soon as possible, then don’t hesitate to contact us for help and guidance.

 You can now buy edibles in Florida, but only if you’re a licensed medical marijuana patient.
 Dispensaries can now sell marijuana edibles to patients and patients can buy them to help with various symptoms.
 However, you must keep in mind that edibles provide powerful effects and it’s important to be careful with your dosage.